n8xd/AskHome/README.md

 App id and token to make it work.

 There are 3 steps for making AskAlexa your own.

-1. Decide what nouns you want to interact with.
+1. Decide what nouns you want to interact with./n
 2. Add the devices that control or report information about the noun
 3.  call capability and noun subroutines based on keywords